Bail in the United Kingdom: Automatic referral for bail

 Where a person is detained under paragraph 16(1), (1A) or (2) of Schedule 2 of the Immigration Act 1971 or s.
 62 Nationality, Immigration and Asylum Act 2002, the government must refer them to the tribunal for a bail decision within four months of the start of detention, and each subsequent four-month period.
 Where a person submits their own application, the four-month period is calculated from the date of the most recent application.
 This does not apply for certain detention provisions, people detained for national security reasons, or where a person has given and not withdrawn written notice that they do not want to be referred.

 Bail conditions

 Immigration bail is always conditional.
-Where a financial condition such a security or surety is set, another condition from the list below must also be included.
-The following list of conditions is provided by the Home Office as options for immigration bail:
+If a financial condition, such as a security or surety, is imposed, at least one other condition from the Home Office’s list must also be included: